Families Connect at Quimby Country

 On the property, there is a playground for little ones; tennis on our clay court for older kids and adults; fishing in Forest Lake or just rowing around to see what the loons are up to; boating, kayaking, and windsurfing on Big Averill Lake; swimming and picnicking at Sandy Beach; biking on logging trails off Forest Lake Road; and hiking on the Ridge Trail or around Forest Lake.
 On rainy days, there are craft projects, ping pong, and shuffleboard in the Club House, board games and charades in the Lodge, and even cooking and woodworking lessons in the kitchen and workshop, supervised by Chef Tessa and Facility Manager Kevin.

 Parents can relax on the porch, sipping coffee, while kids take advantage of one of the many complimentary activities arranged by Quimby’s counselors.
 Or the whole family can take off for the day to explore the many adventures available in the Northeast Kingdom and Eastern Townships of Canada, including raspberry picking, hiking up Pinnacle Mountain, or hitting the “big city,” of Colebrook, NH, for a pizza.

 We can provide detailed maps, trail guides, and suggestions if you decide to set off on a hike by yourself.
 Or we can arrange guided hikes tailored to your family or group interests and capabilities.
 Ask Matt for details.

 Cookouts, Activities, and Fun

 What’s day without screens?
 It’s a rousing game of Capture the Flag or Fox and Hounds.
 Swimming at Sandy Beach, hiking on the Ridge Trail, or climbing Mt.
 Averill.
-It’s learning about cooking with Chef Tessa or doing a woodworking project with Kevin, our resident carpenter.
+It’s learning about cooking with our chef or doing a woodworking project with our resident carpenter.
 It’s rowing around Forest Lake to see what the loons are up to; learning to master a paddle board on Big Averill.
 Or playing tennis with friends.